Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 Six hours of rewiring burned quantum circuits, replacing melted components with parts cannibalized from other equipment, and trying to understand dark energy field modifications that are centuries ahead of anything I learned in the research academies.

+But something's helping.

+I reach for a quantum flux capacitor, eyes focused on the schematic.
+When I look down, it's already in my hand.
+But my reflection in the nearby monitor shows me reaching for something completely different – a wrench that isn't even in this room.

+"Must be more tired than I thought."

+When I need to splice two delicate dark energy conduits, I set them down to grab my precision welder.
+In the three seconds I look away, they've somehow aligned themselves perfectly, tips already touching at the exact angle specified in the manual.
+But the manual in my hands now shows different diagrams than it did a moment ago.
+The equations are solving themselves, numbers rewriting as I watch.

+I stare at them for a long moment.
+"Okay, that's definitely not fatigue."

+The work goes faster after that.
+Tools appear at my fingertips before I ask for them – but when I look directly at my hands, they're empty.
+The calculations in my head come in voices that aren't mine, speaking in languages I don't recognize but somehow understand perfectly.

+*"Not that conduit.
+The crystalline matrix requires the blue-phase conductor."*

+I freeze.
+That voice wasn't mine.
+But when I look around the lab, my own voice echoes back from the walls: *"Not that conduit.
+The crystalline matrix requires the blue-phase conductor."* Did I say that?
+I don't remember saying that.

+"Hello?"
+I call out to the empty lab.

+My voice comes back wrong.
+Deeper.
+With harmonics that make my teeth ache.
+But from my own throat.

+Silence.
+But when I look back at my work, there's a blue-phase conductor lying exactly where I need it, despite the fact that I was about to use a standard copper lead.
+In the security monitor, I watch myself place it there.
+But I don't remember moving.

+*"Trust us.
+We designed this."*

+The voice is mine now.
+Coming from my mouth.
+But I'm not speaking.

 Whoever worked here before was a master engineer.
 The beam generator has been modified to operate at void-space frequencies that shouldn't be possible.
 The targeting system can pinpoint dark energy discharge down to the subatomic level.
 This isn't just equipment – it's artistry applied to the fundamental forces of creation.

 My back aches from crawling around behind control panels.
 My eyes burn from staring at quantum field diagrams by portable illuminator.
 I've gone through half my hydration supply and all my nutrient paste.
 But it's working.